 NSIDC has served at the forefront of cryospheric data management practices since 1976; today, we are part of the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado at Boulder.

-NSIDC began in 1957 as a World Data Center (WDC) for Glaciology and was responsible for archiving all available glaciological information.
+NSIDC's roots go back to 1957 when a World Data Center (WDC) for Glaciology was established to archive all available glaciological information.
 The American Geographical Society established the WDC under Director William O. Field.
 The United States Geological Survey (USGS) Glaciology Project Office operated the WDC between 1971 and 1976 under the direction of Mark F. Meier.

-In 1976, the USGS transferred responsibility for the WDC to the National Oceanic and Atmospheric Association (NOAA) Data and Information Service, and the center moved to the University of Colorado in Boulder under the direction of Professor Roger G. Barry.
+The organization that we today call NSIDC began in 1976, when the USGS transferred responsibility for the WDC to the National Oceanic and Atmospheric Association (NOAA) Data and Information Service, and the center moved to the University of Colorado in Boulder under the direction of Professor Roger G. Barry.
 In 1982, NOAA created the National Snow and Ice Data Center (NSIDC) as a means to expand the WDC holdings and as a place to archive data from some NOAA programs.
 In the 1980s and 1990s, support to NSIDC widened with NASA funding for the National Snow and Ice Data Center Distributed Active Archive Center (DAAC) and National Science Foundation (NSF) funding to manage selected Arctic and Antarctic data and metadata.

 Milestones in the history of WDC Glaciology/NSIDC: